uapi-group/specifications/README.md

 - [*DPS*](specs/discoverable_partitions_specification.md) - Discovery Partition Specification
 - [*UKI*](specs/unified_kernel_image.md) - Unified Kernel Images (sd-stub + kernel + initrd + more)
 - [*BLS*](specs/boot_loader_specification.md) - Boot Loader Specification
-- [*sysext*](specs/sysext.md) – System Extension Image (type of DDI that is overlayed on top of `/usr/` and `/opt/` via overlayfs and can extend the underlying OS vendor resources in a composable, immutable fashion)
+- [*sysext*](specs/extension_image.md) – System Extension Image (type of DDI that is overlayed on top of `/usr/` and `/opt/` via overlayfs and can extend the underlying OS vendor resources in a composable, immutable fashion)
-- *syscfg* – System Configuration Image (type of DDI that is overlayed on top of `/etc/` via overlayfs and can extend the underlying OS' configuration in a composable, immutable fashion)
+- [*confext*](specs/extension_image.md) – Configuration Extension Image (type of DDI that is overlayed on top of `/etc/` via overlayfs and can extend the underlying OS' configuration in a composable, immutable fashion)

 ## Participate